-Our international collective of software engineers and data scientists have years of specialist experience in the integration, management and visualisation of public health data.
+Our international collective of software engineers and data scientists have years of specialist experience in ICT4D and the integration, management and visualisation of public health data.

 A social enterprise working with UN field experts, Ministries of Health, and other local partners across the globe, especially in low and middle income countries.

 A data hub is a web-based application for the consolidation and secure sharing of quality-controlled data.
 It sits right at the heart of your integrated Digital Health Platform (DHP) and can be configured to deliver all the core DHP software services if desired.
-It does not replace existing data collection and management systems, but sits alongside them, providing a single unified gateway to the data.
+It does not replace existing data management systems, but compliments them, providing a fully-interoperable, secure, and unified gateway to all approved data.

 We cover a huge range of data-related tasks and we're always happy to have a chat to see what you need.
 If you have something in mind that you can’t see listed, get in touch and we’ll see what we can do.

 Many governments and institutions use data hubs to manage, share and publish their data.
-Examples include data.gov.uk and data.nhm.ac.uk, though several institutions also host similar systems privately.
-Fjelltopp has built a data hub for UNAIDS Geneva to support their HIV estimates process, called The AIDS Data Repository and has other data hubs in the early stages of development.
+Public examples include data.gov.uk and data.nhm.ac.uk, though several institutions also host similar systems privately.
+Fjelltopp has built a data hub for UNAIDS Geneva to support their HIV estimates process, called The AIDS Data Repository (adr.unaids.org) and has other data hubs in the early stages of development.

 Fjelltopp provides consulting time at discounted rates for projects that align with our social mission.
 The total cost of the project is dependant on the scope of the requirements laid out by the client.
 We have assembled a fully costed proposal detailing how the first phase of the project might proceed, along with a data management agreement clearly stating that all data ownership remains with the client.